-- a) For jobs within sixty-five (65) road kilometres of the City hall of the city of Saint John in the province of New Brunswick and the City hall of the city of Halifax in the province of Nova Scotia: - (i) Employees whose permanent residence is also within sixty-five (65) road kilometres of the City Hall will receive a daily travel allowance when the location of the job is outside a twenty four (24) road kilometre free zone from the City Hall in the province of New Brunswick or outside a thirty-two (32) road kilometre free zone from the City Hall in the province of Nova Scotia.
-The allowance shall be based on the one-way distance from the edge of the free zone to the job, at a rate of one minute per kilometre, at the Journeyperson's regular straight time rate. - (ii) All other employees (i.e. having permanent residence beyond sixty-five (65) road kilometres from the City Hall) on such projects shall be governed by (b) following. - b) In all other cases (i.e. other than (a)(i) above), employees will be entitled to daily travel or subsistence based on the distance in road kilometres from the employee's permanent residence to the project, as follows: - (i) Up to 24 kilometres in the province of New Brunswick and up to 32 kilometres in the province of Nova Scotia & Prince Edward Island: free zone - (ii) From 24 kilometres to 40 kilometres in the province of New Brunswick and from 32 kilometres to 48 kilometres in the provinces of Nova Scotia and Prince Edward Island:

-a daily travel allowance, per day worked or reported, equal to 24% of the daily subsistence allowance.
+- a) For jobs within sixty-five (65) road kilometres of the City hall of the city of Saint John in the province of New Brunswick: - (i) Employees whose permanent residence is also within sixty-five (65) road kilometres of the City Hall will receive a daily travel allowance when the location of the job is outside a twenty four (24) road kilometre free zone from the City Hall in the province of New Brunswick.
+The allowance shall be based on the one-way distance from the edge of the free zone to the job, at a rate of one minute per kilometre, at the Journeyperson's regular straight time rate. - (ii) All other employees (i.e. having permanent residence beyond sixty-five (65) road kilometres from the City Hall) on such projects shall be governed by (b) following. - b) In all other cases (i.e. other than (a)(i) above), employees will be entitled to daily travel or subsistence based on the distance in road kilometres from the employee's permanent residence to the project, as follows: - (i) Up to 24 kilometres in the province of New Brunswick: free zone - (ii) From 24 kilometres to 40 kilometres in the province of New Brunswick: a daily travel allowance, per day worked or reported, equal to 24% of the daily subsistence allowance. - (iii) Above 40 kilometres to 60 kilometres in the province of New Brunswick: a daily travel allowance, per day worked or reported, equal to 48% of the daily subsistence allowance. - (iv) Above 60 kilometres to 80 kilometres in the province of New Brunswick: a daily travel allowance, per day worked or reported, equal to 64% of the daily subsistence allowance.

-- (iii) Above 40 kilometres to 60 kilometres in the province of New Brunswick and from 48 kilometres to 68 kilometres in the provinces of Nova Scotia and Prince Edward Island: a daily travel allowance, per day worked or reported, equal to 48% of the daily subsistence allowance. - (iv) Above 60 kilometres to 80 kilometres in the province of New Brunswick and from 68 kilometres to 88 kilometres in the provinces of Nova Scotia and Prince Edward Island: a daily travel allowance, per day worked or reported, equal to 64% of the daily subsistence allowance. - (v) Above 80 kilometres to 100 kilometres in the province of New Brunswick and from 88 kilometres to 100 kilometres in the provinces of Nova Scotia and Prince Edward Island: a daily travel allowance, per day worked or reported, equal to 68% of the daily subsistence allowance. - (vi) Employees whose permanent residence is over one hundred (100) kilometres from the job location, and who are maintaining temporary living quarters, and who properly complete the Application for Subsistence Allowance, will qualify for subsistence allowance in accordance with Article 20.00.

-If such employees choose instead to commute daily, they will be entitled to a daily travel allowance, per day worked or reported, equal to the daily subsistence allowance.

-c) Employees on subsistence allowance shall also be entitled to a daily travel allowance, per day worked or reported, when the location of the job exceeds twenty-four (24) road kilometres from the City Hall (or main post office where no City Hall) in the province of New Brunswick and thirty-two (32) road kilometres in the province of Nova Scotia & Prince Edward Island of the nearest city or town in which reasonable accommodation is available; or in special cases, from such closer location of accommodation as the Business Manager/Secretary-Treasurer and the Employer may mutually agree to.
+- (v) Above 80 kilometres to 100 kilometres in the province of New Brunswick: a daily travel allowance, per day worked or reported, equal to 68% of the daily subsistence allowance. - (vi) Employees whose permanent residence is over one hundred (100) kilometres from the job location, and who are maintaining temporary living quarters, and who properly complete the Application for Subsistence Allowance, will qualify for subsistence allowance in accordance with Article 20.00.
+If such employees choose instead to commute daily, they will be entitled to a daily travel allowance, per day worked or reported, equal to the daily subsistence allowance. c) Employees on subsistence allowance shall also be entitled to a daily travel allowance, per day worked or reported, when the location of the job exceeds twenty-four (24) road kilometres from the City Hall (or main post office where no City Hall) in the province of New Brunswick of the nearest city or town in which reasonable accommodation is available; or in special cases, from such closer location of accommodation as the Business Manager/Secretary-Treasurer and the Employer may mutually agree to.

-In such cases, the allowance shall be based on the one-way distance, in road kilometres from the edge of the twenty four (24) kilometre free zone in the province of New Brunswick and the thirty-two (32) kilometre free zone in the provinces of Nova Scotia & Prince Edward Island, to the job, at a rate of one minute per kilometre, at the Journeyperson's regular straight time rate.
+In such cases, the allowance shall be based on the one-way distance, in road kilometres from the edge of the twenty four (24) kilometre free zone in the province of New Brunswick, to the job, at a rate of one minute per kilometre, at the Journeyperson's regular straight time rate.
 This allowance shall not exceed one-half of the daily subsistence allowance rate.